valscherz/SARS-CoV-2_discrepant_screen/README.md

 #### Outputs:
+  - **Missing ID** (*3_missing_IPP.xlsx*):
+    All results should be assigned to a patient ID, as described in the parameters defined by the user.
+If not, these samples will be filtered out of the analysis and recorded here.
+This table is created only if some patient are missing an ID and is otherwise deleted.

   - **Discrepant cases to be reviewed** (*3_to_be_validated_.xlsx*):
     This file will be completed by each successful execution of the script with all results involved in a discrepant pairwise comparison.
 Those cases should be reviewed.
 Then, the full row should be cut-pasted into the *2_solved_cases_updated.xlsx* table so that they do not appear on next execution of the script.